Mine Doğantan-Dack

 Mine Doğantan-Dack, who is both a scholar and a professional performer, pointed out already in 2006 (in a symposium in London) that 20th-century classical music performers themselves play a decisive role in sustaining the ideology of the musical work and the notion of faithfulness to the composer’s intentions, through their traditionally conservative approaches to musical scores.
 You could say that performers have been the most ardent supporters of Werktreue ideology.
 During that talk she played five different interpretations of a Bach prelude to illustrate her point that developing multiple readings of classical scores should be part of basic performance teaching.

-Then in 2011, as an Associate of the AHRC Research Centre for Musical Performance as Creative Practice (CMPCP), Mine and Daniel Leech-Wilkinson exchanged some ideas about a much more radical approach to reading well-known classical scores, aimed at discovering how much performer creativity (expressive freedom) was possible.
+Then in 2011, as an Associate of the AHRC Research Centre for Musical Performance as Creative Practice (CMPCP), Mine exchanged with Daniel Leech-Wilkinson some ideas about a much more radical approach to reading well-known classical scores, aimed at discovering how much performer creativity (expressive freedom) was possible.
 Over the next four years they gave several joint seminars and lecture-recitals, some with soprano Diana Gilchrist and cellist Naomi McLean, aimed at exploring how far we could go and still generate a musically persuasive result, and at testing audience reaction to overriding current performance norms.
 A recent outcome of Mine’s research in this area is “Artistic Research in Classical Music Performance: Truth and Politics”, published by the University of Göthenburg in PARSE – Journal of Art and Research in 2015.
 This article is accompanied by a radical performance of Rachmaninoff’s Moment Musical Op.
 16 No. 5.

 Here the tempo is very different from that usually taken with this score; other parameters are adjusted accordingly, to produce a persuasive alternative performance.